ProjectMitosisOS/mitosis-core/docs/contribution/README.md

 ### Doorbell optimization in Prefetcher

 Prefetcher fetches several pages from remote machine in a round.
 Currently it reads the pages in a loop in a "read-and-poll" manner, which means that it will poll the completion after each read.
 This can be optimized with doorbell optimization.

+### DC vs RC vs TCP vs ...

+Mitosis should support reading remote memory with DC/RC/TCP or other methonds.